 "I don't want to think about death, I've just barely started living!"

-Whether from laziness, denial, ignorance, or sheer lack of time, thousands of Americans put off developing an estate plan.
-According to nolo.com, 72 percent of people with children have a will, but those over 50 who have a will is only 40 percent.
+Whether from denial, hesitancy, or sheer lack of time, thousands of Americans put off developing an estate plan.
+According to a 2022 caring.com survey, 67% of Americans have no estate plan, with the highest percentage saying the reason they don’t have one is that they just haven’t gotten around to it.
 This leaves many families unprotected and unable to direct the financial outcome of a loved one's death.

-Once you have written a will and planned your estate, don't think that it is set in stone.
-As your life changes and your financial situation evolves, your will should grow with you.
-Make estate planning and review of your will a normal part of your routine.
-Doing so will keep your legal documents up to date and provide the best form of protection and support for your family.
+Once you have written a Will or Trust and planned your estate, don't think that it is set in stone.
+As your life changes and your financial situation evolves, your plan should grow with you.
+At Mission Wealth, your advisor will walk you through an estate plan review at least every other year.
+Doing so will keep your legal documents up to date and ensure that your wishes will be upheld.

-We will review your current estate plan and help you understand how it is currently laid out and help you identify if any updates may be in order.
+Our Director of Estate Strategy and team will review your current estate plan and help you understand how it is currently laid out and identify if any updates may be in order.
 We review this every other year to ensure that the designated parties are still appropriate and able to serve, and to determine if further updates to your plans are warranted.